fenago/apache-solr/lab_guides/Lab_4.md

 Finally, we understood Solr phonetic matching mechanics using the BMPM algorithm.

-In the next chapter, we will see how to do indexing using client API, upload data using index handlers, upload data using Apache Tika with Solr Cell, and detect languages while indexing.
+In the next lab, we will see how to do indexing using client API, upload data using index handlers, upload data using Apache Tika with Solr Cell, and detect languages while indexing.